Kalpna-Gahalaut/RTSeismo/README.md

 **Title: RTSeismo: A new Matlab-based Graphical User Interface tool for analyzing triggered seismicity due to surface reservoir 			   impoundment**

-**1. Details of all data files:**
+**1. Details of all data files to be used by the software:**

   1.1 The parameters and the format of the input data file is as follows and the file name should be saved as “Inp-Res-WL.dat”.
     The first row of the data file should contain the value of:

         i) N = Total Number of cuboids in which the reservoir water load is simulated.